-Applications open twice a year: Applications for the Fall 2023 fellowship deadline are due January 7, 2023.
-The Spring cohort applications usually close in early October.
+Applications open twice a year: Applications for the Fall 2023 fellowship deadline are due January 29th, 2023.
+The Spring 2024 cohort applications close October 2nd, 2023.

 If you are interested in applying for the Scoville Fellowship—including if you are still unsure or plan to apply in future years—we encourage you to fill in this form so that we can support your application and potentially connect you with others who have gone through the program.

 Who is eligible?

 The Scoville Fellowship is open to early-career bachelor graduates who are either US citizens or non-citizens with work authorization living in the US.
 The fellowship does not sponsor individuals to obtain work visas (beyond Scoville, see this post for general information on how non-US citizens may work in US policy).